maplibre/maplibre-native/platform/ios/platform/ios/CONTRIBUTING.md

-# Contributing to the MapLibre Maps SDK for iOS
+# Contributing to MapLibre GL Native for iOS

-This document explains how to build the MapLibre SDK for iOS from source.
-It is intended for advanced developers who wish to contribute to MapLibre Native GL and the MapLibre SDK for iOS.
+This document explains how to build MapLibre GL Native for iOS from source.
+It is intended for advanced developers who wish to contribute to the library.

 ## Requirements